pv/pydocweb/README.txt

 7. Edit 'settings.py' to match your setup.

+   - Adjust EDITOR_NAME to change the text shown on top of each page.

    - Adjust PULL_SCRIPTS to match the Python module you are documenting

    - Fill in a random string to SECRET_KEY